christensenacademy/christensen-academy/modules/beginning-java/challenges/conversion.md

 **Estimated Time:** 30 minutes

 Your challenge is to write a program that converts from one type of unit to another, such as inches to centimeters or celcius to fahrenheit.
+You may choose the type of conversion you would like your program to perform.

 Your program must prompt the user to enter a value, then perform the conversion on the value the user entered and print out the result.